 “Take heed to yourself and to the doctrine.
 Continue in them, for in doing this you will save both yourself and those who hear you.”
 (1 Timothy 4:16 NKJV).

 In every race it is not the good starters who wear the crowns or receive the medals, but the good finishers.
-While it is a must to start well the Christian race, nevertheless we shall not be crowned unless we run and finish well our race.
+While it is a must to start well the Christian race, nevertheless we shall not be crowned unless we run and finish well.

 Even though you believe in Christ Jesus and confess Him as your personal Saviour and Lord, yet if you fail to abide in His word or teaching, you are not regarded by the Lord Jesus as one of His disciples.

 The Lord Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.”
 (John 8:31 NKJV).

 It is therefore very important for you to understand what it actually means to abide in the word, teaching or doctrine of Christ and how you can abide in the doctrine of Christ.

 First, it is very crucial to understand that the doctrine or teaching of Christ has been once for all delivered to the early apostles of Christ.

 This is why the Bible often called it “the apostles’ doctrine” (Acts 2:42) or “the faith which was once for all delivered to the saints.”
 (Jude 1:3).

 The body of teaching Christ delivered to His early apostles included the things which He taught them while He was physically with them and that which He taught them through the Holy Spirit after He had returned to heaven.

 This is what is compiled and presented to us in the New Testament.
 It is divine, authoritative, supreme, perfect and final!